 top of page

-Rakeda moved from Los Angeles to Austin, TX, where she became an educator to inspire the next generation of creative leaders.
-She developed a media program and taught audio and video production courses at Manor ISD.
-During that time, Rakeda served as a Connected Educator with the PBS NewsHour Student Reporting Labs program.
-She supported professional opportunities for creative youth as an educator and member of E4 Youth's Executive Board.
-Rakeda is an active member of the SXSW EDU Advisory Committee.
+From Los Angeles to Austin, TX, she became an educator to inspire the next generation of creative leaders.
+Rakeda developed a media program and taught audio and video production courses at Austin and Manor Independent School Districts.
+During that time, she served as a Connected Educator with the PBS NewsHour Student Reporting Labs program and supported professional opportunities for creative youth.

-In her current role at the Austin Film Society, Rakeda oversees training and education programs, including AFS Creative Careers, a workforce development program.
-She is passionate about supporting emerging creatives and ensuring that diverse voices are heard.
-Rakeda finds joy and gratitude in putting together each piece of life's puzzle along with the people she loves and respects.
+In her current role at the Austin Film Society, Rakeda oversees training and education programs, including AFS Creative Careers, a workforce development initiative.
+She is passionate about supporting emerging creatives and helping them prepare for the workforce.
+Additionally, Rakeda is an entrepreneur who enjoys solving problems and making a difference through community investment

 qik581.jpg